Cute group of preschool friends lying on the grass and smiling, having a good time together

 1. Read every day!
 Talk about the words in books.
 Ask your child to predict what will happen next in the stories.
 Or ask your child to make up their own stories.

 2. Create opportunities to talk about how your child is feeling about starting school.
-Go on a walk or somewhere where there won’t be any distractions.
+Go on a walk or somewhere there won’t be any distractions.

 3. Help build excitement around their first day of kindergarten.
 Take them to pick out a backpack, lunch box or other school supplies.